Cardinals vs. Reds Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals will hand the ball to Jordan Montgomery (2-6) for his 10th start of the season.
+- The Cardinals will send Adam Wainwright (1-0) to the mound for his fourth start this season.

+- Wainwright will look to finish five or more innings for the fourth start in a row.

 |Opponent